 After growing up in Seattle, Meehan played at then-NAIA member Western Washington University from 1980-82.
 He served as team captain and was an all-conference selection in 1981.
 He graduated in 1983 with a degree in physical education.

-Following his time at Western Washington in 1984, Meehan helped lead Team USA of the American Indoor Soccer Association to a 4-5-2 record and played with Major Indoor Soccer League's Milwaukee Wave reserve team.
+Following his time at Western Washington in 1984, Meehan helped lead Team USA of the American Indoor Soccer Association to a 4-5-2 record and played with the American Indoor Soccer Association's Milwaukee Wave reserve team.

 Meehan and his wife, Pam, have three children: Zane, Zoe, and Zuri.

-Vito Higgins, who made the move from the field to the coaching box for Gonzaga University in 2008 following an outstanding career in the nets for the Bulldogs, returns for his ninth season.
+Vito Higgins, who made the move from the field to the coaching box for Gonzaga University in 2008 following an outstanding career in the nets for the Bulldogs, returns for his 10th season.

 The native of Kailua, Hawai'i, joined head coach Einar Thorarinsson's staff after a foot injury cut short his professional career.
-The Bulldogs all-time leader in saves with 305, he had signed as a free agent with the Los Angeles Galaxy of the MLS in the spring of 2008 following a tryout, but decided to forego his professional career when Thorarinsson offered him a spot on his staff.
+He is second all-time in saves with 305 at GU, and had signed as a free agent with the Los Angeles Galaxy of the MLS in the spring of 2008 following a tryout, but decided to forego his professional career when Thorarinsson offered him a spot on his staff.

 Higgins was instrumental in the Bulldogs reaching the NCAA Tournament in 2007, posting a 0.71 goals-against-average for the season which still ranks second on the single-season list behind fellow Hawaiian Josh Fouts and his 0.68 in 1998.
-Higgins also posted a 1.34 career GAA that still ranks tid for third with Scott Barnum and behind Fouts (0.83) and another Hawaiian, Mike McCarthy (1.16).
+Higgins also posted a 1.34 career GAA that still ranks third behind Fouts (0.83) and another Hawaiian, Mike McCarthy (1.16).
 His 14 career shutouts rank second behind Fouts.
 He started 70 of his 72 appearances and played more than 6,500 minutes in his career.